taddison/personal-site/README.md

 - Blog Post Images
   - Need to verify these all look fine with a manual inspection.
 Build takes 4 minutes (up from 10 seconds).
 May want to consider a _fast_ mode for builds where we only generate one image not all of them?
+  - May also want to optimize images in advance
 - Review site experience mobile, desktop

 --